kelnos/slox/README.md

 I did a quick search and didn't find any other Scala implementations, though admittedly it was a *very* quick search.

-**NB**: I'm currently working my way through the book, so this is incomplete, and at the time I'm writing this, the book itself is incomplete (only 12 of the 30 expected chapters are published, and chapter 12 doesn't quite finish the first tree-walk interpreter).

 ## Usage

 ### Building